Wilson's Snipe

 10 to 14 days before the females.
 They may be seen

 singing from the top of fence posts.
-During courtship flights
+During

-do an aerial territorial display where they do a series of shallow dives in a large
+they do a series of shallow dives in a large circle, each time

-Females build a cup-shaped nest of fine grasses, dead leaves and mosses lined with fine
+build a cup-shaped nest of fine grasses, dead leaves, and

-grass in a hollow ground depression in a wet meadow or
+mosses lined with fine grass in a hollow ground depression, in

-marsh.
-The female usually lays 4 olive brown eggs marked
+a wet meadow or marsh.
+The female usually lays 4 olive

-with dark spots.
-She will incubate them for 18-20 days.
+them for 18-20 days.
 Young birds fledge in 19-20 days.

-Often the parents will split the young birds each being
+Often the parents will split the young birds, each being

 responsible for one or two.
 The young birds will start